MattSolutions/MercadoFinder/README.md

 ## Overview

-MercadoFinder is an iOS application that uses the Mercado Libre API to provide users with product search and exploration experience.
+MercadoFinder is an iOS application that uses the Mercado Libre API to provide users with product searching and viewing product details.
-Made for the Mobile Challenge.
+This project was developed as part of a Mobile Challenge, demonstrating modern iOS development practices.

 ## Key Features